enghwa/MultiRegion-Serverless-Workshop/2_UI/README.md

     --stack-name ticket-service-ui-cloudfront \
     --parameter-overrides S3BucketName=[bucket-name]

-Note that you must replace `[bucket-name]` in this command with the bucket name output from the CloudFormation stack in step 1. .
+Note that you must replace `[bucket-name]` in this command with the `BucketName` output from the CloudFormation stack in step 1. .
 It typically takes about 15 minutes for the CloudFormation stack creation to finish.

 ## 2. Configure Federated Identities with Cognito